MFA Comprehensive Exam

 3. The Questions and Exam Procedure

-- Three essay questions will be assigned to students, who will receive the exam questions
+- Three essay questions will be assigned to students, who will receive the exam prompts

-on Friday, 9:00 AM, and must turn in their examinations no later than Monday, Noon.
+on Friday, 9:00 AM, and must turn in their examinations no later than Monday, 5 PM.

-The students will not know in advance what specific works and/or authors will be covered
+The students will not know in advance exactly what specific topics or issues will

-- Demonstration of knowledge of literary craft within the primary and secondary genres.
+- Demonstration of knowledge of literart craft within the student's primary or secondary genres

-- Demonstration of knowledge of the Modern and Post-modern cannon(s) within the primary and secondary genres.
+- Demonstration of knowledge of the Modern and Postmodern canon(s) within the primary and secondary genres.
+Including issues of how canons change (or have changed) to become more inclusive and to represent a wider range of traditions and/or counter-canons.

-- Demonstration of the student's understanding of his/her own literary production in relation to the works of other writers.
+- Demonstration of the student's understanding of their own literary production in relation to the works of other writers.

 - Generic Description of Questions:

-- The first question will concern historical, theoretical, critical, and/or canonical issues concerning the full core reading list within the field of Creative Writing.
+- Primary Genre Question: Will concern craft, historical, theoretical, critical, and/or canonical issues concerning works from the exam reading list in the candidate’s primary genre.

-- The second question will concern craft, historical, theoretical, and/or critical issues in the student's minor genre.
-Students will base their answer on readings from the core reading list and may also include material from the supplemental reading list in the appropriate genre.
+- Secondary Genre Question: Will concern craft, historical, theoretical, and/or critical issues in the student's secondary genre.
+Students will write their answer based on reading works from their secondary genre’s reading list.

-- The third question will concern craft, historical, theoretical, and/or critical issues relating to the student's own creative writing and the student's major genre.
+- Thesis Question: The third question will concern craft, historical, theoretical, and/or critical issues relating to the student's own creative writing thesis, described in relation to their work’s connection to (or the influence of) other writers in the student's primary genre.
+Secondary genre influences may also be discussed (but are not required to be) in their answer.